Achieving Linear Speedup for Composite Federated Learning: Convergence Analysis

-The primary technical challenge lies in controlling the error arising from three sources: consensus error among clients, errors due to multiple local updates, and errors introduced by the multistep analysis.
+which has been commonly used in the analysis of normal map-based methods \citep{qiu2025new,huang2024distributed,ouyang2025trust,qiu2023normal}.
+The primary technical challenge in our setting lies in controlling the error arising from three sources: consensus error among clients, errors due to multiple local updates, and errors introduced by the multistep analysis.
 These errors are encapsulated in the following term: